Frank C. Hibben

 Frank Cumming Hibben (December 5, 1910 – June 11, 2002) was a well-known archaeologist whose research focused on the U.S. Southwest.
 As a professor at the University of New Mexico (UNM) and writer of popular books and articles, he inspired many people to study archaeology.
 He was also controversial, being suspected of scientific fraud during his studies of Paleo-Indian cultures.

+Correspondence in Nature has underscored that Hibben’s legacy should not be defined by accusations, as controversy is common in research and differs from misconduct.
+No formal charges were filed against him, and he was a respected mentor who helped popularize modern archaeology.